zeptotera/zeptotera/README.md

 I'm **Tushar Bhalla**

-🎓 **Ph.D.
+ **Ph.D.
 Researcher in Experimental Heavy Ion Physics at Panjab University, Chandigarh - India**
-🎓 **Alma Mater: University of Delhi - India**
+ **Master of Science: University of Delhi - India**

 ---
 ### 🚀 About Me